 I enjoyed our tour and learned a lot about American History (more than I can fit in this post).
 I thought our tour guide, Evan, was a great storyteller and made the tour very interesting.
 It was also nice that we had a small group (5 of us).
 Unfortunately, it started raining during our Alexander Hamilton walking tour.
 My jacket had a hood so it wasn’t too bad.
 Evan did not let the rain affect the tour or his energy level even though he got wet.

 The Hamilton Happy Hour tour is really about the history of Alexander Hamilton.
 Although the tour has “Happy Hour” in the title, drinks are not included in your tour price.
-We were the only ones from the tour that went into Fraunces Tavern.
+We were the only ones from our tour that went into Fraunces Tavern (as the other guests were families).

 The Hamilton Tour is available every day at 3 pm.
 It is scheduled to last 2 hours.